Home / Career Advice / Job Hunting / I Just Got Laid Off. Now What?

 Know who’s hiring

 While many companies are cutting thousands of positions, others are still going strong with hiring.
-Healthcare, logistics, and IT organizations have some particularly urgent hiring needs.
+The hottest industries that are hiring in 2024 include technology (yes, still), healthcare, biotechnology, construction, and finance.

-Even if your job isn’t specifically within one of those categories, it’s a good idea to browse employers who are in those fields.
-If you’re in communications, for example, you might have better luck right now looking for work in the PR department of a hospital than in a social media company.
+Even if your job isn’t specifically within one of those categories, it’s a good idea to browse employers in those fields.
+If you’re in communications, for example, you might have better luck right now looking for work in a hospital’s PR department than in a social media company.

-A good place to start your search is with a resource like the Monster 100, which is a list of 100 companies hiring right now.
+A good place to start your search is with a resource like the Monster 100, which lists 100 companies hiring right now.

 Polish up your LinkedIn profile

-If it’s been awhile since you logged into LinkedIn, now’s the time to revisit your profile and clean it up for prospective employers.
+Now’s the time to revisit your LinkedIn profile and clean it up for prospective employers.
 First, ensure you’re using a recent clear, good-quality photo.
 It’s the first impression hiring managers will have of you, so make it count.

 Next, make sure you’re taking full advantage of your headline—the line that appears directly underneath your name in your profile and search results.
 Many people use this for their job title and company name, and that’s perfectly fine, but you can also add a few more words that promote your top selling points and help search engines find you.
 So, for example, instead of ‘Marketing Manager,’ you might expand your headline to read ‘Senior B2B Event Marketing Manager.’
 This way, hiring managers searching for ‘event marketing’ and ‘B2B marketing’ will be able to find you more easily.

-Rather than using your profile summary (the short blurb of text under your name and headline) to describe yourself or give biographical information, instead use it as a place to showcase your results.
-Like how to resume line items should be results-oriented rather than descriptive, you want your summary to convey how having you as an employee has benefitted your employer.
+Rather than using your profile summary (the short blurb of text under your name and headline) to describe yourself or provide biographical information, use it to showcase your results and convey the specific value you can deliver as an employee.

-For example, instead of ‘two years of experience as a technology sales associate,’ change it to ‘a trusted resource that helps clients solve their technology problems using Acme Company software.’
+For example, instead of writing, “two years of experience as a technology sales associate,” show that you are “a trusted resource that helps clients solve their technology problems using Acme Company software.”

 Capture the attention of hiring managers and recruiters by following these steps on how to optimize your LinkedIn profile!

 One silver lining of being laid off is that you don’t have to be discreet about your job search.
-You can broadcast it far and wide that you’re looking for openings, expanding the number of opportunities you’re likely to hear about.
+Quite the opposite – tell everyone you know that you’re on the job market, and don’t hesitate to ask for help.
+Broadcasting far and wide that you’re looking for openings will expand the number of opportunities you’re likely to hear about.

 Now is an appropriate time to contact your professional connections to let them know you’re in the market for a new job.
 Do this one-on-one rather than via a mass email, and be specific.
-Tell them exactly what kind of roles you’re looking for instead of just asking for job leads.
+Instead of just asking for job leads, tell them exactly what kind of roles you’re looking for.
 This will help trigger a lightbulb if they know of anything that might be up your alley.

 Need help making professional connections?
 Follow this guide on how to network.